3 X 4 X 5

 Exploring Higher Dimensions: Extending the Concept

 The concept of 3 x 4 x 5 can be extended to higher dimensions.
-Imagine a hypercube (a four-dimensional cube).
+Still, imagine a hypercube (a four-dimensional cube).
 If each side of this hypercube has a length of 3 units, the “hypervolume” would involve a multiplication of four 3s (3 x 3 x 3 x 3 = 81).
 This showcases how the principle of multiplication extends into abstract mathematical concepts.

 Advanced Mathematical Concepts: A Glimpse into the Future